JohnBatmanMySlinky/PBRJ/README.md

 ## Debt
 - stop kludging this and implement two versions: Texture<Spectrum> vs Texture<Float>
     - really good opportunity for parameterized types!!?
-- implement spectrum is black checks and measure preformance improvement
+- ~~implement spectrum is black checks and measure preformance improvement~~ 15% improvement!
 - clean up surface interaction instantiation (esp. when empty)
 - Implement passes with more dimensions of our film.
 Current method is hardcody and requires us to re-instantiate the scene every time!
 - Implement texture sampling and use those ray differentials